donavon/thwack/README.md

 ### `maxDepth`

-The maximum level of recursive requests that can be made before Thwack throws an error.
-This is used to prevent a event callback from causing a recursive loop if it issues another `request` without proper guards in place.
-Default = 5.
+The maximum level of recursive requests that can be made in a callbck before Thwack throws an error.
+This is used to prevent an event callback from causing a recursive loop, This if it issues another `request` without proper safeguards in place.
+Default = 3.

 ### `responseType`